rigby200602/tripzy-frontend-test-LeDienThanhTung/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 Called it Tripzy, a project which is a test for Avian Solutions.

+Which interesting about this project is i, a new comer to Nextjs, doing this while learning about it, so i will need your feedback to be a better Dev.

+Thank you for taking your time here and checking it for me! <3

 ## Getting Started